elkayem/ESP_NIXIE/README.md

 Also note that if you do not see any text at all on the screen, I2C address of the OLED screen may be incorrect.
 The code uses 0x3C, which is fairly common.
 The I2C_Scanner can determine if your screen has a different address.
 The address in the code can be modified and recompiled as necessary.

-# Special Instructions for Compiling and Flashing Firmware Using Arduino IDE
+## Special Instructions for Compiling and Flashing Firmware Using Arduino IDE
 1. Configure Arduino IDE
-   1. Install Arduino IDE 1.8.7 (or later) from arduino.cc
+   1. Install Arduino IDE 1.8.10 (or later) from arduino.cc
    2. Open File>Preferences, and enter the following URL into "Additional Board Manager URLs": http://arduino.esp8266.com/stable/package_esp8266com_index.json
    3. Open Tools>Board>Board Manager and install the esp8266 boards.
-I am currently using v2.4.2, but later versions should also work.
+I am currently using v2.6.3, but later versions should also work.
    4. In the Tools menu, configure Board: NodeMCU 1.0 (ESP-12E Module), CPU Frequency: 80 MHz, Upload Speed: 115200.
 2. Install the following libraries.
-I have indicated which versions I am currently using (as of 1/5/2019), though in most cases later versions should work: NTPClient (3.1.0), WiFi (1.2.7), WiFiManager (0.14.0), Time (1.5.0), Timezone (1.2.2), Adafruit_GFX (1.3.6), Adafruit_SSD1306 (1.2.9), and Switch (1.2.1).
+I have indicated which versions I am currently using (as of 12/23/2019), though in most cases later versions should work: NTPClient (3.2.0), WiFi (1.2.7), WiFiManager (0.15.0-beta), Time (1.6.0), Timezone (1.2.3), Adafruit_GFX (1.7.2), Adafruit_SSD1306 (2.0.3), and Switch (1.2.1).
 All of these libraries are added through the Library Manager (Sketch > Include Library > Manage Libraries).
 3. Connect the NodeMCU board to your computer using a micro USB cable, and set Tools>Port to the new port that appears.
-Your computer should automatically install the driver, but if it does not, you may need to manually download and install the CP2102 driver from http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx.
+Your computer should automatically install the driver, but if it does not, you may need to manually download and install the CP2102 driver from http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx.  **Important:** I recommend unplugging the NodeMCU from the ESP_NIXIE board before flashing.
+This is because the encoder pins are attached to the Serial TX and RX pins, and can interfere with communication during upload.
 4. Press the Upload button to compile the sketch and upload to the NodeMCU.
 The most common reason for failing to compile are an selecting the wrong board or not installing all the required libraries.